 We moved to Maine in 1999 to semi-retire.
 Jim had fallen in love with the state years prior while working as a camp counselor in Rangeley.
 We drove across the country in March of 1999 without even having a house waiting for us.
 Unfortunately, shortly after we arrived, Jim was diagnosed with cancer.
 He lived for two and a half years in a place where he truly wanted to be, and he died right before 9/11.

-When you lose your partner and your companion, that sense of purpose can feel gone.
+When you lose your partner and your companion, that sense of purpose can feel lost.
 A friend told me about the Foster Grandparent program, and I’ve been volunteering at Talbot School in Portland for 24 years now.
 It gives me that sense of purpose back.
 I’m up at 4:30 every morning and at school by 6:45.
 I help the kids with breakfast, we read together, and I sit on the rug with them during morning meetings.
 I love that intergenerational connection; I’m still “Grammy Fran” to students who are now in their 30s.

 I think volunteering is essential for older people to prevent isolation.
 It keeps me active—physically and mentally—getting up and down off the floor with the children.
 One little girl always says, “Grammy Fran, let me help you up,” and I always pretend to let her.
 It’s a connection she sees with an older person, and that is powerful.